 PTE Describe Image Sample Test 3 – Table

 The following graph gives information about Aim for a healthy weight: BMI chart for adults.
 The graph shows the information about body mass index.
 The height is between 140 centimetres to 200 centimetres, and the weight is between 30 kilograms to 150 kilograms.
 It is clear that obese occupies the largest percentage, with the weight between 150 to 290.
 Followed by that, normally occupies the second-largest percentage above BMI 30, with the weight ranging from 60 to 120 kilograms.
 The BMI for overweight is between 25 and 30 and the BMI for a healthy weight range is between 18.5 and 25.
 In conclusion, this graph summarizes information about body mass.

 PTE Describe Image Sample Test 4 – Line Graph

 The following graph gives information about two different kinds of needs models.
 As we can see from the left-hand side, the needs can be divided into three kinds, which are status needs, stimulation needs and security needs.
 However on the right-hand side, we can see from the top to the bottom, there are five kinds of needs, which are self-actualization needs, self-esteem needs, belonging needs, safety needs and physiological needs.
 Specifically, safety needs mean freedom from fear and belonging needs mean friends, family, and love.
 In conclusion, the two models are similar in showing human’s different kinds of needs.

-You can put all the above tips/strategy in constant practice and your PTE preparation strategy.
+You can put all the above tips/strategies in constant practice and your PTE preparation strategy.
 If you have any doubts feel free to drop your queries in the comment section.